Jose-Rodriguez-22/Cam_Follower_Mechanism/README.md

 v(t) = dx/dt
 a(t) = d²x/dt²

-These relationships were analyzed using kinematic simulation in Creo.
+These relationships were analyzed using kinematic simulation.

 ---